Avars (Caucasus): Description

 In Turkey, Avarians are considered "ethnic Turks", and so aren't counted as their own ethnic group on the census.
 This makes it difficult to know exactly how many Avarians live in Turkey.
 According to Ataev B.M., who referenced A.M.
 Magomeddadaev's research, the Avarian population there should have been around 53,000 in 2005.

 Ethnic groups

 Avarian is a collective term; among the Avarians there are around 15 sub-ethnic groups, including the Avar, Andi, and Tsez (Dido) peoples.

+Genetics

+According to genetic studies in 2023, the following haplogroups are found to predominate among Avars: